Developer Interface

 Example 5.
 Branded Whiteboard with components removed and custom URL

 This is the Kitchen Sink Example.
-It shows a meeting we've set up with a custom logo (which is an Enterprise feature), and that we've also redirected back to our own website.You'll notice that there's very little left to identify it as having come from Twiddla.
+It shows a meeting we've set up with a custom logo (which is an co-branding feature), and that we've also redirected back to our own website.You'll notice that there's very little left to identify it as having come from Twiddla.
 That's why they call it CoBranding.

-<iframe src="http://www.twiddla.com/api/start.aspx?sessionid=19&hide=chat,bottomtray&exiturl=http://www.google.com/" frameborder="0" width="800" height="600" style="border:solid 1px #555;"></iframe>
+<iframe src="https://www.twiddla.com/api/start.aspx?sessionid=19&hide=chat,bottomtray&exiturl=https://www.google.com/" frameborder="0" width="800" height="600" style="border:solid 1px #555;"></iframe>

 show this widget